By contributing you accept the code of conduct.

 - Bringing extra attention by people who are not moderators to trolls and spammers.

 - Self-censorship for reasons of politeness or similar.
 As long as you keep it civil and free of insults, it is desirable to discuss issues you have with people directly, rather than letting it build up and later creating drama.
-It is in the interest of the moderators to make the rooms feel comfortable for a large amount of people, this includes changing their own behaviour where necessary and reasonable.
+It is in the interest of the moderators to make the rooms feel comfortable for a large amount of people, this includes changing their own behavior where necessary and reasonable.
 If you feel it is better to discuss in a smaller group, ask the person you have an issue with and/or a moderator whether it is fine to invite them to a private chat.

 - Making other users feel uncomfortable, for example by nagging them with questions they have stated they do not want to answer.